salliver/AUTHFIT-Keycloak-theme-live-editor/README.md

-# MARFI — Keycloak login theme with live branding editor
+# AUTHFIT — Keycloak login theme with live branding editor

 A custom login theme for **Keycloak 26.x** (FreeMarker + CSS + plain JS, no build step) that turns every branded surface of the login page into per-realm settings.
 It ships with a floating **Branding** editor injected into the admin console, so non-technical users can restyle the login page live and save per realm.